microsoft/microsoft-bonsai-api/Python/samples/simple-adder/README.md

 ### 5. Train a brain

+Start training by:

 ```
 bonsai brain create -n simple-adder
 bonsai brain version update-inkling -f machine_teacher.ink -n simple-adder
 bonsai brain version start-training -n simple-adder --simulator-package-name simple-adder
 ```

+Next, open your [Bonsai worspace](https://preview.bons.ai/) and you should see your simple-adder brain is running training.
+If you look in the Train tab, after a few minutes, you will see that simulators have started up and episodes are being executed.
+After approximately 200,000 iterations you should see in the training graph shows 100% goal satisfaction and 100% success rate.
+You can stop the training at this point or let training continue to run.
+It will eventually stop when it can no longer find improvements to reach the goal in a more optimal fashion.